Alphasud/modalcd/README.md

 then, you need to set up the function that will receive the user click event on the modal close button:

-`const handleModalResponse = (data) => { data ? setIsVisible(false) : ''};`
+`const handleModalResponse = (data) => { if (data) { setIsVisible(false) }};`

 finally, you can use the modal component with several props, here is an exemple :

 `<Modal visible={isVisible} message='Thank you for your answers' buttonMessage='OKAY!' handleResponse={handleModalResponse} />`

-The `isVisible` boolean passed as the `visible`prop controls the visibility of the modal, when you pass it to `true` the modal appears.
+The `isVisible` boolean passed as the `visible` prop controls the visibility of the modal, when you pass it to `true` the modal appears.

-The `message`prop lets you enter any text you want to see displayed on the modal.
+The `message` prop lets you enter any text you want to see displayed on the modal.

-The `buttonMessage`prop lets you enter any text you want to see displayed on the modal button.
+The `buttonMessage` prop lets you enter any text you want to see displayed on the modal button.

-The `handleResponse`prop allows you to receive the click event on the modal button, the data you will receive is a boolean (`true` when user click), you can tie it to a function that will modify the visible state.
+The `handleResponse` prop allows you to receive the click event on the modal button, the data you will receive is a boolean (`true` when user click), you can tie it to a function that will modify the visible state.